AlfredChengcxy/joyemu/README.md

 I've tested this code with two PS3 Sixaxis controllers (both in wired USB and Bluetooth mode) and an XBOX 360 wireless controller (via the USB adapter).
 The mouse support has been tested with a Microsoft 3600 Bluetooth Mouse and a wired SteelSeries Sensei Raw.

-Any USB and Bluetooth HID devices are supported, as long as they present a Linux event device that is presented as `/dev/input/event[0-9]+`.
+Any USB and Bluetooth HID devices are supported, as long as they present a Linux event device that can be accessed as `/dev/input/event[0-9]+`.